Our 30-year history

 Trevor Hazell, an expert in population health and health promotion, was appointed Director in 2004 and served until 2012, further enhancing the Institute’s strengths in developing scalable, translational, evidence-based programs and projects.

-Dr Jaelea Skehan OAM succeeded Mr Hazell as Director in 2012, some 11 years after joining the Institute as a trainer.
-A registered psychologist who holds a conjoint appointment with the University of Newcastle’s School of Medicine and Public Health, Dr Skehan continues to serve in the role.
+Dr Jaelea Skehan OAM succeeded Mr Hazell as Director in 2012, some 11 years after joining the Institute as a project officer.
+A registered psychologist who holds a conjoint appointment with the University of Newcastle’s College of Health, Medicine and Wellbeing, Dr Skehan continues to lead the Institute.

 Today, with a staff of more than 40, Everymind runs seven major mental health and suicide prevention programs, along with numerous project and research studies.
 Partnerships have been forged with national and state commissions and departments of health, primary health networks, other mental health organisations, and research centres.